Banking on technology: 5 tech trends every bank should be prepared for in 2021

 Business has become more intricate than ever before.
-To remain competitive and risk-free, technology-enablement in decision-making indispensable.
+To remain competitive and risk-free, technology

 The unpredictability of the situation we are in today highlights the need for us to be diligent in all aspects of risk management.
 There’s no turning back from the slippery slope we are in.